Szymon-Czuszek/WWI-Project/README.md

 9. [MonthlySalespersonCumulativeInvoice.sql](MonthlySalespersonCumulativeInvoice.sql): Calculates monthly and cumulative invoice totals per salesperson, grouped by year and month.
 10. [Top3AnnualSalesByEmployee.sql](Top3AnnualSalesByEmployee.sql): Identifies the top three sales employees by total sales for each year.
 11. [TopSalesByEmployeeSAS.sas](TopSalesByEmployeeSAS.sas): Imports WWI data, calculates monthly total unit price and quantity per salesperson and stock item, and retrieves the top 15 sales records.
+12. [AddRecordIDToResultSAS.sas](AddRecordIDToResultSAS.sas): Adds a RecordID to the query results using DS2, increments the ID for each record, and prints the final dataset.